Items tagged “general surgery”

 A direct inguinal hernia arises from protrusion of abdominal viscera through a weakness of the posterior wall of the inguinal canal medial to the inferior epigastric vessels, specifically through the Hesselbach's triangle.
 This type of hernia is termed direct as the hernial sac directly protrud...

 Large bowel obstruction

-Large bowel obstruction (LBO) are often impressive on imaging, on account of the ability of the large bowel to massively distend.
+Large bowel obstruction (LBO) is often impressive on imaging, on account of the ability of the large bowel to massively distend.
 This condition requires prompt diagnosis and treatment.
-Epidemiology Large bowel obstructions are far less common than small bowel obstructions, accounting for onl...
+Epidemiology Large bowel obstructions are far less common than small bowel obstructions, accounting for only...

 Sigmoid volvulus is a cause of large bowel obstruction and occurs when the sigmoid colon twists on its mesentery, the sigmoid mesocolon.
 Epidemiology Large bowel volvulus accounts for ~5% of all large bowel obstructions, with ~60% of intestinal volvulus involving the sigmoid colon 6.
 It is mor...